 It means that a strong will to write, the know-how of grammatical rules, and the ability to scribble sentences are simply not enough to make you a good writer.

 You should have a better set of skills than a person with simple know-how of the language.

-That means if someone asks you: What is a content writer, you can’t simply move away by saying someone who can write.
+That means if someone asks you: What is a quality online content writer, you can’t simply move away by saying someone who can write.